Jonathan-Taylor319/Jonathan-Taylor319/README.md

 - 👋 Hi, I’m @Jonathan-Taylor319

-- 🌱 I’m currently learning ... full stack dev course in CodePlatoon
+- 🌱 I’m currently learning ... full stack dev course in CodePlatoon.....finished but still learning.....will always be learning

 - Currently working on a game with pygame and building a small react front end web page for friends business